 I received some great feedback about my recent “How I decorate on a budget” post (click HERE if you missed it), which made me think about writing a post about how I decorate with Ikea items.

-I love when people come to our house and then occasionally hearing a comment like “Wow that’s Ikea?
+I love it when people come to our house and then hearing a comment like “Wow that’s Ikea?
 I would have never guessed”.
 Including Ikea pieces in your home without it screaming “hello I purchased this at Ikea” isn’t all that hard to do.

-My 10 favorite Ikea decorating tips
+My 10 favorite Ikea decorating ideas and tips

 I have Ikea pieces in almost every room but I wouldn’t want a room to be entirely Ikea.

 I should probably retract that statement because I do have one room in our house that’s almost all furnished by Ikea, but it doesn’t look like it, at least I don’t think so.
 To me it doesn’t, I know there are probably other opinions out there and that’s ok too.